 Periodontal cleanings and regular cleanings are similar, but have unique purposes.
 Periodontal maintenance is an active way to treat gum disease and prevent further progression, while cleanings are a preventative measure to keep your mouth healthy.
 Periodontal cleanings go deeper than regular cleanings and occur more frequently–every three to four months.

 If you’re in need of periodontal maintenance, the professionals at Utah Periodontal Specialists are here to help.
 Our team of experts are highly skilled and will help improve your oral health.
+We have offices conveniently located for people who live in Draper, Sandy, West Jordan, and more!
 Contact us today to schedule an appointment!